WICG/webpackage/explainers/content-addressable-bundles.md

    section writes down a hash as just 4 characters, however, a hash would be much longer in real cases, like 40 characters used in a Git commit ID.

-   TODO(hayato): Consider to use [Subresource Integrity] if that is applicable.

 2. bundle's main-resource URL: `https://example.com/app/index.js`

    Note: The current WebBundle format also defines a main-resource URL.
 Now, a